0xbismarck/ThunderbirdTriliumClipper/docs/user-guide.md

     inside your vault.
 This value is what sets the path to attachments in the _MSGATTACHMENTLIST template, below.
     If not properly set your clipped email will not point to the clipped attachments.
-    - ObsidianClipper can't change the default location to save files like attachments, so read the section "Attachment Permissions" carefully to set the path for saving files.
+    - ObsidianClipper can't change the default location to save files like attachments, so read the section "Attachment Permissions" carefully to set the path for saving files. -->
 - *Note Filename and Content Templates* - These two fields allow a user to specify how notes clipped from emails are named and how data is saved in Obsidian by use of placeholders in the text.
 See the Options tab of the add-on for a brief rundown of the different placeholder fields or the [Placeholders](#Placeholders) section of this guide for the definitive list of supported placeholders.
-- *Filename Correction and Disallowed Characters* - these fields detail how the clipper should process characters that might be disallowed by the Obsidian app or your computer's filesystem.

 ## Placeholders